 Just over a third of survey respondents felt that maternity care staff made incorrect assumptions about them (n=29, 31.9%), which on occasion were associated with cultural biases.
 On some occasions, assumptions were made about women's sexual orientation, with inappropriate references being made to the father of the baby, 'despite me being in a same-sex relationship' (Survey respondent #21).
 One woman referred to a doctor speaking in a 'really offensive way' when she asked a medical question and felt he had assumed 'I have no education'.
-When she told him her job, the doctor commented '"nowadays women can go to a university"' (Survey respondent #28); the woman subsequently made a complaint.
+When she told him her job, the doctor commented "nowadays women can go to a university" (Survey respondent #28); the woman subsequently made a complaint.
 She referred to how 'healthcare staff all need continuous and up to date training' on how to talk with women from different ethnic minorities; 'I am an educated university lecturer, yet they treated me like I was illiterate from a foreign country leaching off benefits in the UK' (Survey respondent #28).

-The need for more cultural awareness concerning Muslim women's social circumstances, i.e., being a single parent, was highlighted by participants.
+The need for more cultural awareness concerning Muslim women's social circumstances, i.e., being a single parent, was also highlighted by participants.
 This situation can lead to women being ostracised, and is associated with stigma, shame, and poor mental health:

-I think a little bit of cultural awareness would have helped...yeah I said to her that you know, it's not OK, it's not normal within the community [single motherhood], so I know I've got, you know everything stacked against me....So she was aware of it, but I don't think she was aware of the impact or the severity of it...it was a further barrier for me and give me more pressure, which would then affect my mental state as well as aftercare for baby and stuff.
-I think it's just having that little bit of a thought and being a bit more person-centred.
+I think a little bit of cultural awareness would have helped...yeah I said to her that you know, it's not OK, it's not normal within the community [single motherhood], so I know I've got everything stacked against me....So she [midwife] was aware of it, but I don't think she was aware of the impact or the severity of it...it was a further barrier for me and gave me more pressure, which would then affect my mental state as well as aftercare for my baby and stuff.
 (Interview #1)

 Despite her disclosures, this woman felt she was offered 'no attention to detail, there was no mental health care'.
-The only acknowledgement of her marital status was from a doctor who asked, "how are you going to deal with your problem socially?".
+The only acknowledgement of her marital status was from a doctor who asked, "'how are you going to deal with your problem socially?".
 She felt the health visitor 'didn't pick up on anything either' despite describing her 'anxiety', 'suspicious thoughts' and 'paranoia'.
 Eventually she was admitted as a voluntary psychiatric patient, but as no mother and baby places were available, she was separated from her new baby:

-So, I had to go through a massive breakdown and then be admitted into hospital without being with my [baby] in a section ward without being sectioned myself - it was just horrific....that had a massive impact.
-I had a whole week away from my child after believing something terrible was going to happen to [them] and how [they] was going to be taken away from me.
+So, I had to go through a massive breakdown and then be admitted into hospital without being with my baby in a section ward without being sectioned myself - it was just horrific....that had a massive impact.
+I had a whole week away from my child after believing something terrible was going to happen to [baby] and how [baby] was going to be taken away from me.
 Because my nightmare literally did happen.
 (Interview #1)